 Cut / Fill: Provides 3 colors.
 Red for above tolerance.
 Green for in Tolerance.
 Blue for below tolerance.

 Plain: The contour lines will contain no color.

-Determine your settings and make sure there is an active Contour Map, you can proceed to export.
+Once you determine your settings and make sure there is an active Contour Map, you can proceed to export.
 Click on the Export button in the Builder Tool Bar and ensure the dropdown menu is set to .DXF.
-Next, determine your export units by clicking the Export units dropdown menu and then click the Browse button to change your File path.
-Finally, click Export.
+Next, determine your export units by clicking the Export Units dropdown menu and then click the Browse button to change your File Path.
+When finished, click Export.